-The start node is S and the goal node is G. For each search strategy below, indicate (1) the order in which nodes are expanded and (2) the path to the goal that was found if any Write "None" for the path if the goal was r Please see the lecture slides for Uninformed Search, topic
+The start node is S and the goal node is G. For each search strategy below, indicate (1) the order in which nodes are expanded, and (2) the path to the goal that was found, if any.
+Write "None" for the path if the goal was not found.
+The first one is done for you, as an example.

-\\\\ THIS IS THE END OF THE MID-TERM EXAM \\\\
+THIS IS THE END OF THE MID-TERM EXAM